RichMorin/rubinius-x.github.io/index.markdown

 In general, anything inspired by Perl should be removed, but especially "magic globals" like `$_` or `$1`.
 They are easily replaced by simply sending messages to objects and providing objects as parameters.
-And so they are.

 ### Global Variables